Mark-Renzi/VR-Treadmill/README.md

 python -m vr_treadmill
 ```

+> [!WARNING]
+> In theory you could run this script without installing as a package but I don't plan to support this so if it doesn't work when you run the main file directly don't complain, just read the readme.

 ## FUTURE IDEAS

 using an openxr library to directly control the game instead of a virtual xbox360 controller